Bilingual Family Law Guidance for Washington Families.

 • Preparing final documents for court submission

 Important: Services are provided in accordance with APR 28.
-We do not represent clients in court or handle contested litigation or trial advocacy.
+I do not represent clients in court or handle contested litigation or trial advocacy.

 • A parenting plan works best when it’s tailored to your family.
 Discussing your specific situation helps you create a plan that reduces conflict and sets clear expectations in both homes.